 - Extend the NOAA process of timely and accurate climate data and methods to local climate studies.

-As with other COMET courses, you will be asked to take an active role in evaluating this course so we can continue improve it from year to year.
+As with other NWSTC courses, you will be asked to take an active role in evaluating this course so we can continue improve it from year to year.

 Please don't hesitate to contact us if you have questions regarding the course preparation, material, or logistics.
 We hope you have a good and enjoyable learning experience.